crispy-pepper/WRO_2024/README.md

 ```

 However, this posed many challenges with overturning, underturning, turning past before it got to the pillar, and not turning at all.
-We fixed this by adding a constant target value for both coloured pillars and adjusting according to the distance between the pillar's left x-value and the target line.
-The vehicle would constantly try to match the x-value up with the target line.
+We fixed this by adding a constant target value for both coloured pillars and adjusting according to the distance between the pillar's average x-value ([left x + right x]/2) and the target line.
+The vehicle would constantly try to match the x-value with the target line.
 This way, the vehicle would know to continue turning towards the pillar or to turn the other way to correct the overturning.
 Additionally, we found that it would be beneficial for the robot to turn at a greater angle if the pillar is closer to avoid the pillar in urgent situations.
 Therefore, we added another factor to our turn degree: y-axis gain.
 This functionality would turn the servo motor at a greater angle based on the y-coordinate of the pillar, which is the straight distance forward from the robot.

 ```py